Our First Workaway Experience in the Polish Countryside

 Meals aside, our days went by quickly and the chores varied between Wes and I. While I was often babysitting at home or at the local community centre, he was doing more of the outdoor tasks like painting the stables or chopping firewood.
 Most evenings, we would have lessons with adults who wanted to practice their English.
 While we were provided with specific learning materials for some, a lot of these lessons were strictly conversing and correcting.
 We were always prepared with topics of interest and the conversations went surprisingly smoothly considering we were speaking to strangers with a different native tongue for up to 90 minutes at a time.
 Of all the things we did during our Workaway, these language lessons felt the least like work to me.
 Some of the conversations were as casual as going for a walk and talking about the differences between Poland and Canada.
 Others were at a desk in our hosts' home office with reading material that we would discuss afterwards.
 Either way, I enjoyed learning about the various traditions and customs in Poland and was also getting valuable advice on things Wes and I would later see and do in the country.

 Living away from the city had its challenges but it was really nice to be surrounded by nature and see the stars so clearly each night.
 We would take turns walking their dog, making sure the cat had food and filling the troughs with hay for the horses.
 Ripe plums were picked straight from the backyard tree and we would supervise the kids as they swam in the large backyard pond.
 I realize we lucked out on a great first experience volunteering abroad.
 I have nothing but fond memories from these weeks with our Polish family and I love being able to see their updates on Facebook now.
 Had a psychic told me that at some point in this crazy thing called life my duties would include feeding horses at a home in Poland, I'm honestly not sure what my reaction would have been.
-Now I can't help but wonder sort of daily tasks I might get up to next year.
+Now I can't help but wonder what sort of daily tasks I might get up to next year.

 TIPS FOR A BETTER WORKAWAY EXPERIENCE